radiodee1/pi-llm/README.md

 # pi-llm
-containerized llm for raspberry pi, and maybe other platforms.
+Containerized llm for raspberry pi, and maybe other platforms.

+What follows is a verbose set of notes put together from the start of the project.

 ## On-Line Services